Last updated 25th June 2020

-Once you have created your machine, its resources are not permanently set - they can be reallocated to make your infrastructure more agile, with some restrictions.
+Once you have created your virtual machine (VM), its resources are not permanently set.
+They can be reallocated to make your infrastructure more agile, with some restrictions.

 This guide will explain how to scale your virtual machine.

-All the modifications described below must be made from your Private Cloud on vSphere by right-clicking on a virtual machine, then on
+All the modifications described below must be made from your Private Cloud on vSphere by right-clicking on a VM, then on

 The processor (CPU)